 The topical treatment of nail fungus will require daily or weekly applications.
 Most courses last for many months and will only work if you follow a consistent schedule.
 Read and follow the instructions closely.
 Many will ask you to scrape away the top layers of the nail so that the lacquer or cream containing the anti-fungal agent can come into direct contact with the fungus to slow its growth and ultimately destroy it.

-Recent years have seen considerable experimentation with different toenail fungus cure methods so there is a now a large body of experience to draw from.
+Recent years have seen considerable experimentation with different toenail fungus cure methods so there is now a large body of experience to draw from.
 Some of this research suggests that nail fungus must be treated from the inside, but not with the usually prescribed oral medications that have serious side-effects.
-Instead, what is suggested is a regime of natural detox to flush the fungus out of the body, followed by a diet which includes the nutrients required to regenerate damaged organs and repair the immune system, and finally, a foot bath comprising natural ingredients to regenerate the damaged foot tissue and get rid of invading fungus.
-Click here for further details of a suggested system.
+Instead, what is suggested is a regime of a natural detox to flush the fungus out of the body, followed by a diet that includes the nutrients required to regenerate damaged organs and repair the immune system, and finally, a foot bath comprising natural ingredients to regenerate the damaged foot tissue and get rid of invading fungus.

 Research the condition carefully, look out for new treatments and discuss your options with your doctor.